VafaieA/PERCOLATE/README.md

 * `zXXXX` → slice index

 ⚠️ Note:
-The dataset is intentionally limited to 30 slices due to GitHub storage constraints.
-Full datasets may contain significantly more slices.
+The dataset is intentionally limited to 3 slices due to GitHub storage constraints.
+Full datasets may contain significantly more slices (around 5000 in total).

 ---